SuperClaude-Org/SuperFlag_Framework/README.md

 claude mcp add -s user -- sequential-thinking npx -y @modelcontextprotocol/server-sequential-thinking
 ```

-These servers provide specialized tools that complement the respective flags but are not required for basic functionality.
+These are optional; Context Engine works without them.

-### Session Management
+### Session
-- Duplicate flags show REMINDER only (saves tokens)
+- Duplicate flags produce a brief reminder instead of repeating full directives.
-- Use `--reset` when changing context
+- Use `--reset` when the task/context changes.
-- AI tracks which flags are active
+- The server tracks active flags per session.

-## Special: --auto Workflow
+## `--auto`

-`--auto` is NOT a flag.
-It's an instruction for AI to:
-1. Analyze your task
-2. Select appropriate flags
-3. Apply them automatically

-Example: `"Fix this bug --auto"` → AI might choose `--analyze`, `--strict`, `--seq`
+`--auto` instructs the assistant to analyze the task and pick appropriate flags (do not include `--auto` in get_directives calls).

 ## Files Created